 Demonstrate that your woody biomass feedstock is sourced responsibly and can be effectively tracked through the supply chain by becoming certified under the Sustainable Biomass Program (SBP) standard.
-SBP is an industry-led initiative formed to ensure that woody biomass producers comply with the legal, regulatory and sustainability requirements for European power generators.
+SBP exists to ensure that woody biomass producers comply with the legal, regulatory and sustainability requirements for European power generators.
 In addition, the SBP framework helps guarantee accurate transmission of energy and carbon data across the chain of custody to the end user, supporting national greenhouse gas reduction efforts.
 SBP also complements requirements for sustainable feedstock and chain of custody from existing forest certification schemes.

 SCS auditors evaluate compliance with all relevant SBP requirements.
 Key among these requirements, the certified company must:

 SBP certification audits can be conducted concurrently by SCS with your FSC® and/or PEFC Chain of Custody audits.
 Combining audits is an effective way to reduce overall audit time and expense.

 The applicant completes and submits the SCS Application form.
 SCS prepares a proposal for your approval with the suggested scope of work, timeline and quote.
 If the proposal meets your needs, a Work Order is signed and the work is scheduled.

 The applicant creates company procedures demonstrating how certified woody biomass will be tracked throughout your operation.

 An SCS auditor reviews your procedures for thoroughness and conformance before scheduling your on-site audit.
 For initial and re-evaluations of Biomass Producers stakeholder consultation is also conducted by SCS, typically in advance of the on-site audit.